 What should I do when I do not have ideas all the time and I need collaborations?

 You sum up all your ideas and start working on them when you feel like doing so.
 Social media posts can be scheduled in advance.
 In other words, you can create all the posts in one day and then schedule them for the following month.

 On Facebook and Instagram it is free to do so, if you use Facebook Creator Studio: https://business.facebook.com/creatorstudio/.

 For Pinterest, there already is a feature that allows you to schedule up to 30 pins in advance: https://help.pinterest.com/en/business/article/schedule-pins.

 Unfortunately, on LinkedIn there is no function for scheduling posts.
 Fortunately, there is a free platform that helps you to schedule posts in advance for maximum 3 social networks: https://hootsuite.com/plans/free.

 For those of you who want learn how to build websites for photography, there are a few fast and easy ways to start.
 It is free to get a WordPress subdomain, but you will have ads on your website.
 I have to admit that this is how I learned WordPress.
 In the beginning, I tried to use Wix, Weebly and I ended up with WordPress.
 The latter say that their CMS platform (Custom Management System) powers 35% of the Internet.
 You can start your free blog here: https://en.wordpress.com/.

 Although in the beginning it may seem daunting, after the first blog posts you will see that you can do that blog.
 As of collaborations and revenue, these do not show up instantly.
 You need patience and a lot perfectionism for the content that you deliver.
 One day, your blog will be found by the appropriate collaborators.

-If you have a blog and you are in a dead-end, I will be more than happy to listen to your story.
-Please leave a message in the comment section or send me an e-mail at [email protected] and I will try to help.
+If you have a blog and you have reached a deadlock, I will be more than happy to listen to your story.
+Please leave a message in the comment section or send me an e-mail at email@example.com and I will try to help.